minio/docs/source/reference/minio-mc/mc-replicate-add.rst

 Configure Bucket Replication for Historical Data Record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following :mc-cmd:`mc replicate add` command creates a new bucket
+The following :mc:`mc replicate add` command creates a new bucket
 replication configuration that synchronizes all new and existing objects
 to the remote target: